Manan Ahmed Asif

+Life and education

+Ahmed was born in 1971 in Lahore, Pakistan.
+At a young age, his family moved to Doha, Qatar, where his father worked as a migrant laborer.
+In the 8th grade, Ahmed and his family moved back to Lahore.
+Having grown up abroad, Ahmed initially struggled to reintegrate back into Pakistani culture, as his Arabic was more proficient than his Urdu.

+Ahmed graduated from Punjab University in Lahore with a BA in math and physics in 1991.
+In 1997, he graduated from Miami University in Ohio with a second BA with honors in history.
+At Miami, he completed two theses, one in art history on Paul Klee and Frida Kahlo, and a second on early Islamic history with Matthew S. Gordon.

+Ahmed's undergraduate thesis on early Islamic history earned him admission to the University of Chicago, where he completed his PhD in 2008.
+His graduate thesis centered on the arrival of Muslims to the Indian subcontinent, and the memory and history of Muhammad Bin Qasim as a "conqueror".
+At Chicago, Ahmed studied under Muzaffar Alam, Fred Donner, Ronald Inden, Dipesh Chakrabarty and Shahid Amin.

 Career

-Ahmed holds a BA from Punjab University, Lahore and a second from Miami University in Ohio.
-Ahmed earned a PhD from the University of Chicago in 2008.
-At Chicago, Ahmed studied under Muzaffar Alam, Fred Donner, and Ronald Inden.

 Ahmed's work often combines archaeological, numismatic, epigraphic, and literary evidence and focuses on the history of South Asia.

 According to Ahmed, Muslim presence in the subcontinent is not to be understood as a history of conquests or Manichean conflict (religious, military, etc.).
-Ahmed, argues instead, that we recognize that presence as “lived spaces” (A Book 49), interconnected with each other across the region, and full of particularities that must be understood in their own terms.
+Ahmed argues instead, that we recognize that presence as “lived spaces” (A Book 49), interconnected with each other across the region, and full of particularities that must be understood in their own terms.

 In 2014, he helped co-found Columbia's Group for Experimental Methods in Humanistic Research, which focuses on “mobilized humanities” and innovations in scholarly methodologies.
 One of the recent projects, Torn Apart/Separados, a series of rapidly produced data visualizations, responded to the Trump administration family separation policy announced by the United States government in 2018.
 The project located 113 shelters used to house children separated from their parents at the Mexico-United States Border.